All-natural ingredients and no added sugar. Doesn't contain gluten or soy. Boasts exceptional protein from whey and milk.

 With exceptional protein, no hydrogenated oils, and lots of fiber, these all-natural protein bars are at the top of our list.
 Contains no gluten and low sodium, but has lots of flavor.

-Not soy-free, though they offer every other benefit of quality protein bars.
+Not dairy-free or soy-free, though they offer every other benefit of quality protein bars.

 When afternoon hunger hits or you need a little pick-me-up before a workout, it’s always a healthy idea to have protein bars stashed in your desk or bag.
 The best protein bars give you fuel and taste good, too.
 However, not all protein bars are as healthy as advertised.
 Some are as high in sugar and calories as candy bars, so it’s important to know what to look for on nutrition labels.
 You want to choose protein bars with the right amount of protein, carbs, sugar, calories, and fiber.
 With so many protein bars on the market, choosing the right one can get tricky.